May 13 2022

 remote: Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.error?
 See the section Creating an "personal access token" to use as a password at the bottom of this tutorial.

 Prerequisite skills: You should be able to open a terminal running Bash (Linux, Windows, old macOS) or Zsh (recent macOS), and be familiar with basic commands, such as

 cd.
 You should be familiar with editing code files using a text editor, such as writing HTML files using VS Code.
 You should be familiar with at least the terminology of basic git concepts: repository or "repo" for short (a directory that you are using git to track changes with and may be shared with other git users), a "commit" (a "savepoint") and so on.

-Setup & accounts: 1) Sign-up for a GitHub account and log-in, if you haven't already, and 2) install Git for your platform (Ubuntu Linux, use
+Prerequisite computer setup & accounts: 1) Sign-up for a GitHub account and log-in, if you haven't already, and 2) install & configure Git for your platform (Ubuntu Linux, use

 sudo apt install git, macOS, install brew and then run

-brew install git, and finally Windows, install "git-bash")
+brew install git, and for Windows, install "git-bash")